 Indonesia e-commerce has existed as a market for some time.
 But there are many factors which hinder growth.
-Penetration rates for online shopping are still low.
-So is the proportion of online sales to retail sales.
+Online shopping penetration rates are still low, and so is the proportion of online sales to retail sales.

 1. Widely Spread Out Market

 Indonesia’s large area and immense population means problems reaching the right people in the right places.

 The capital city of Jakarta has a dense population.
 However, most Indonesian citizens are evenly spread across the country.
 This leads to increased difficulty not only in terms of targeting the right customers, but also in terms of logistics and delivery.